orlangure/gnomock/README.md

 ## Official presets

-The power of Gnomock is in the Presets developed by the community.
+The power of Gnomock is in the Presets.
 Presets, both existing and planned, are listed below:

 | Preset | Go package | HTTP API | Go API |
 |--------|------------|----------|-----------|